8 keys to create an effective annual plan for 2025

 • A process for review and reporting on progress

-Perhaps the hardest part is telling that coherent story at the top, and managing to reflect it throughout.
+Perhaps the hardest part is telling that coherent story at the top and managing to reflect it throughout.

-This is crucial to getting buy in, and helps the plan really land with stakeholders.
+This is crucial to getting buy-in and helps the plan really land with stakeholders.

 8 keys to an effective annual planning process